-2.4.9 The circuit control station is responsible for the satisfactory operation of the international circuits that it controls.
+2.1.8 Circuit control station, which is responsible for the satisfactory operation of the international circuits that it controls.

-2.4.10 The circuit sub-control station is responsible for the satisfactory operation of the international circuit sections that it controls.
-It will assist the circuit control in its work to ensure the satisfactory operation of the entire circuit.
+2.1.9 Circuit sub-control station, which is responsible for the satisfactory operation of the international circuit sections that it controls.
+It will assist the circuit control station in its work to ensure the satisfactory operation of the entire circuit.

-2.4.11 The restoration control point initiates and coordinates the restoration activities in case of failures or planned outages of transmission systems.
+2.1.10 Restoration control point, which initiates and coordinates the restoration activities in case of failures or planned outages of transmission systems.